9 types of business loans

 Equipment financing runs the gamut from funding inexpensive point-of-sale systems to earthmoving equipment.
 They are widely available and secured by the property you buy — similar to auto loans or commercial mortgages.

 The amount you can borrow depends on what you need to finance.
 Most banks and online lenders are flexible, so you should be able to get financing that covers the full cost of equipment.
-Equipment loans are typically repaid in fixed monthly installments — though some lenders may offer quarterly or weekly payments.
+Equipment loans are typically repaid in fixed monthly installments — though some lenders may offer quarterly or annual payments.

 Pros